MRC-CLIMB/docs/docs/walkthroughs/metagenomics-tutorial.md

    * `kraken2` - a taxonomic profiler for metagenomics data
    * `krona` - an interactive visualiser for the output of Kraken2
    * `krakentools` - some useful scripts for manipulating Kraken2 output
+   * `taxpasta` - a useful tool for converting and merging Kraken2 outputs into other formats like Excel

 ```python